HATS-38 b and WASP-139 b join a growing group of hot Neptunes on polar orbits: Joint fit

 Figures \ref{fig:HATS38} and \ref{fig:WASP139} show the different datasets together with the best-fit model.
-We found that both planets lie in a nearly-polar orbit, with sky-projected obliquities $\lambda = -108_{-16}^{+11}$ and $-85.6_{-4.2}^{+7.7}$ deg for HATS-38 b and WASP-139 b, respectively.
-Also, we found that both planets are consistent with having eccentric orbits.
+We found that both planets lie in a nearly-polar orbit, with sky-projected obliquities $\lambda = -108_{-16}^{+11}$ deg and $-85.6_{-4.2}^{+7.7}$ deg for HATS-38 b and WASP-139 b, respectively.
+Also, we found that both planets can be consistent with having eccentric orbits.
 This was not noted in \citet{Jordan2020} and \citet{Hellier2017}, where they imposed circular orbits.
-We tested fitting circular orbits as well, but the eccentric fit had a higher evidence value, with a $\Delta\log{Z}>2$ in both cases, so it is the one we adopted.
+In both cases, we tested fitting circular and eccentric orbits.
+For WASP-139 b the Bayesian evidence ($\log{Z}$) strongly favored the eccentric model, having a Bayes factor $\Delta\log{Z} = 13.4$ and $\Delta{\rm AIC} = 21.5$, so is the fit we report in Table \ref{tab:fit}.
+In contrast, for HATS-38 b, we have $\Delta \log{Z} = 0.3$ and $\Delta{\rm AIC} = 2.7$, suggesting that there is not sufficient evidence to favor the eccentric model.
+We note that the posteriors for all the parameters are consistent between the eccentric and circular fits, where the sky-projected obliquity is $\lambda = -111^{+12}_{-13}$ deg for the circular model in agreement with the value listed in Table \ref{tab:fit}.
+Although the circular fit formally has 2 fewer parameters than the eccentric fit, we elected to formally adopt the values from the eccentric fit to highlight the possible range of eccentricities compatible with the data.
+This possible eccentricity can be further constrained with additional RV or possibly secondary eclipse observations.
+Additionally, we also tested sampling the eccentricity and $\omega$ parameters as $\sqrt{e}\cos{\omega}$ and $\sqrt{e}\sin{\omega}$ which resulted in a set of parameters fully consistent with the ones reported in Table \ref{tab:fit}.
 We also tried fitting a long-term linear RV slope to the data, but it resulted in being consistent with zero so we fixed it to that value.
 Overall, the rest of the parameters are consistent with the ones reported in \citet{Jordan2020} and \citet{Hellier2017}.

 Finally, we evaluated the possibility of a correlation between the measured ESPRESSO RVs and stellar activity.
 Using \texttt{actin2} \citep{Gomes18,Gomes21} and the ESPRESSO DAS pipeline \citep[v.
 1.3.7,][]{Cupani15} we calculated a number of activity indexes including H$\alpha$, $R_{HK}$, $S$, the bisector span, and the FWHM of the CCFs.
 We do not observe any significant correlation between the RVs and any of the indexes in both datasets.